mrieppel/fitchjs/README.md

 * `script/validate.js`: code to validate the user input, e.g. checking for well-formedness of input formulas, and to dispatch the user input to the appropriate rule checking code.

-Thanks to Fred Mesnard for bug reports.
+Thanks to Fred Mesnard for bug reports!

+(c) Michael Rieppel 2015-2017.
+Released under the MIT License.
+See LICENSE above for more information.